 The EOM often feels more like a beauty pageant driven by office politics, sometimes awarded to employees who are the most "visible" but may not maintain a healthy work-life balance, something not everyone can or should keep up with.

-It's also important to create spaces for informal connection.
+Another way to create a sense of belonging is to create spaces for informal connection.

 In the office, these happen naturally, like in the break room or before a meeting.
 In a hybrid or remote environment, you need to recreate these moments.
 Virtual coffee breaks, casual chat rooms, or lunch sessions where work is not discussed can help employees bond on a personal level.

-Another practical tip is to use tools that integrate recognition into the remote communication tools employees are already using, like Slack or Microsoft Teams.
+(Another practical tip is to use tools that integrate recognition into the remote communication tools employees are already using, like Slack or Microsoft Teams.)

 You don't want to add unnecessary tools that complicate communication.
 Employees should be able to give quick shout-outs within the platforms they're already using to keep it simple and engaging.